Isometric Invariant Quantification of Gaussian Divergence over Poincare Disc

 \section{Abstract}

-The paper presents a geometric duality between the spherical squared-Hellinger distance and a hyperbolic isometric invariant of the \Poincare disc under the action of the general \Mobius group.
-Motivated by the geometric connection, we propose the usage of the $\mathcal{L}^{2}$-embedded hyperbolic isometric invariant as an alternative way to quantify divergence between Gaussian measures as a contribution to information theory.
+The paper presents a statistical geometric duality between the spherical squared-Hellinger distance and a hyperbolic isometric invariant of the \Poincare disc under the action of the general \Mobius group.
+Motivated by the geometric connection, we propose the usage of the $\mathcal{L}^{2}$-embedded hyperbolic isometric invariant as an alternative way to quantify statistical divergence between Gaussian measures as a contribution to information theory and machine learning.